pokeypk/take-a-break/README.md

    `python3 main.py`

-   Or run it with a cronjob.
+   Or run it as a cronjob (recommended)

 3. To exit, press 'E'